 On December 9, 2021, CPF filed an offering circulars to the Securities and Exchange Commission to offer a Subordinated Perpetual Debentures which is similar to equity with one-time payment upon dissolution of the Company or upon the exercise of the Company's early redemption right ("Debentures").
 Under the terms of the Debentures, CPF has the right to unconditionally defer interest and cumulative interest payments to Debentures holders without limitation on deferral period and times at the sole discretion of CPF.
-CPF offered the Debentures to institutional investors and/or general investors at offer price of THB 1,000 per unit for not exceeding 15,000,000 units amounting to THB 15,000 million and offered additional reserved Debentures not exceeding 3,000,000 units at the amount not exceeding THB 3,000 million.
-The total offering Debentures are not exceeding 18,000,000 units amounting to THB 18,000 million.
-The Debentures' interest rates during year 1 - 5 are 4.50%, per year after the fifth year, the interest rates are adjusted every 5 years based on (1) 5-year government bond yield, (2) Initial Credit Spread and (3) percentage as stipulated in the prospectus.
+CPF offered the Debentures to institutional investors and/or general investors at offer price of THB 1,000 per unit for not exceeding 15,000,000 units amounting to THB 15,000 million.
+The total offering Debentures not exceeding 18,000,000 units at the amount not exceeding THB 3,000 million.
+The total offering 1 - 5 are 4.50%, per year after the fifth year, the interest rates are adjusted every 5 years based on (1) 5-year government bond yield, (2) Initial Credit Spread and (3) percentage as stipulated in the prospectus.